-Revenue Related Adjustments:
+Revenue Related

-2. Investment management/Distribution and service fees - Each of these revenue line items is reduced to exclude fees passed-through to third-party client intermediaries who own the retail client relationship and are responsible for distributing the product and servicing the client.
-The amount of fees fluctuates each period, based on a predetermined percentage of the value of assets under management, and vary based on the type of investment product.
+2. Investment management/Distribution and service fees - Each of these revenue line items is reduced to exclude fees passed through to third-party client intermediaries who own the retail client relationship and are responsible for distributing company sponsored investment products and servicing the client.
+The amount of fees fluctuates each period, based on a predetermined percentage of the value of assets under management, and varies based on the type of investment product.
 The specific adjustments are as follows: